spu-bigdataanalytics-193/assignment6-riyashah7/README.md

 - Filter your dataset by some conditions based on your column.
 - Apply group by with having clause.
 - Apply order by.
-- Apply inner join/ left join/ right join on your two tables.
 - Select distinct records by a column.
-- Register a user defined function to Spark and use it in your Spark SQL Query.
 - Transform the data type of columns from int to string/ string to integer.

 ## Spark SQL